 I checked back in with my collaborator/friend and told him what had happened.
 “I should have known,” I told him, “when you said ‘interesting’ in that tone of voice, that this was probably a disaster in the making.”

 ”You’re well rid of him,” my friend said. ”I’ll keep my eye out for prospects that won’t be so much of a challenge.”

 I don’t mind a challenge.
 In fact, I thrive on them.
-What I do mind is clients who are challenged to provide necessary information about the project they’re going to give me responsibility (and accountability for).
+What I do mind is clients who are challenged to provide necessary information about the project they’re going to give me responsibility for.

-An update of sorts: I checked Egon’s website again today and see that the last update was made several months ago and gives a reason for the secrecy about the project.
-It seems that Egon and the movie studio have … wait for it … signed a non-disclosure agreement.
+I checked Marley’s Facebook page again months later and saw that the last update was made around the time I declined his “offer”.
+The addition was a reason for the secrecy about the project.
+It seems that Marley and the movie studio have … wait for it … signed a non-disclosure agreement.

 That thought I asked you to hold?
 Over a year later, the CEO of that editorial service I mentioned called and left a message saying he had a new client for me if I wanted him.
 He sent an email with a link that read: THE GAME IS AFOOT! – Fred Fictitiouson.

 Yes, Dear Reader.
 It was indeed the same fellow with the same pitch.
 I followed the link and found that the Facebook posting looked pretty much as it had the last time I saw it.
 He had also failed to share more than this with the CEO of the editorial service he hoped to engage, and for the same reason—he’d signed an NDA with a Hollywood studio.